prasanna892/file-copy_delete_move_search-using-file-format-extension-/README.md

   searching how many number of specific type of file in single or multile folder . it will surely reduce lot's of time for you.

+  Whats new in 2.o ?
+      file counting error is fixed
+      now search option is work fine
+      double verification for delete, copy and move operation

   if there is any bug conduct me at any time : k.prasannagh@gmail.com